melezhik/cpan-package/README.md

 Specify a user which runs installer process.
 Normally you would need it when install modules into someone's home directory.

+## http_proxy

+Specify http proxy server to use when installing cpan packages

+## http_proxy

+Specify https proxy server to use when installing cpan packages

 # AUTHOR

 [Alexey Melezhik](mailto:melezhik@gmail.com)